Rim032/LumpStich/README.md

-## (10/6/23) MAJOR UPDATE HAS BEEN RELEASED!
-INCLUDES GUI.

 ## Lump Stich
 ### Description

-A new .BSP file is stiched together from a protected .BSP file and it's .LMP file.
-This new .BSP file can be played in-game and decompiled unlike the protected .BSP file which lacked entities and couldn't be decompiled.
+In the Garry's Mod Workshop, maps are often given anti-decompile protection to prevent players from decompiling, studying and sometimes even playing those maps.
+This program aims to remove such protection and restore a map to it's original state!
+How is this done?
+A protected .bsp file and it's acompanying .lmp file (a file containing a portion of entity information) are carefully stiched together to reform an unobstructed .bsp file.
+This ubobstrcuted .bsp can then easily be decompiled and played while the protected .bsp cannot be decompiled, lacks entities and may even crash your game!

 ### Reason

-I want to allow people to decompile maps for reverse engineering and learning.
+I want to allow people to decompile maps for reverse engineering and learning purposes.
 This allowed me to further explore the structure and overall inner-workings of a .bsp file.
 I've had a great time both learning about .lmp and .bsp files while constructing this program.

 ### Misc.

 Note: If there are any bugs/issue please let me know.
 Only GMOD and HL2 maps have been tested.
 A warning will be given if using a BSP version other than 20.

+## (10/6/23) MAJOR UPDATE HAS BEEN RELEASED!
+INCLUDES GUI.